NewDawn0/shredder/README.md

 # shredder
-shredder - A File/Folder shredding utility
+shredder - A File/Folder shredding utility that uses multithreading to securely delete files by overwriting them a bunch of times bevore deleting them</br>
+This shreading utility allows for fast secure file and folder deletion

+### Contents
 <!-- vim-markdown-toc GFM -->

 * [Installation](#installation)